cybernhat/receipt-tracker/README.md

 **Category per item, not per receipt** -
 A single receipt from Home Depot might contain lumber (Materials), a hammer (Tools & Equipment), and tape (Supplies).
 Assigning one category to the whole receipt would lose that granularity.
 Instead, each line item is individually categorized by Claude during extraction.

-**`storageId` over `fileUrl`** -
-Convex Storage and Convex Database are separate systems.
-Rather than storing a URL that could expire, we store the `storageId` and generate a fresh URL on demand using `ctx.storage.getUrl(storageId)`.
-This is more reliable and avoids stale URL issues.

 **Raw text stored alongside structured data** -
 The full OCR text Claude reads from the receipt is stored in `rawText`.
 This provides a fallback for debugging misparses and makes the data more auditable.